sonikro/srcds-ansible/README.md

 ansible-playbook -i inventory.yaml "playbooks/setup-tf2-server-competitive.yml" -K
 ```

+# Infrastructure Tips

+Usually 4GB of Ram and 2 cores is more than enough to hold on a server with 24+ players

 # Inventory

 The inventory.yaml file is in the gitignore, so each of you can define your own inventory